Scott Wituk, PhD

 Baily Blair, BA

 Bailey has been a research assistant at the Center for Community Support and Research since August 2011.
-While employed at CCSR, Bailey has assisted with a variety of projects, including evaluation of early childhood programs and programs for the aging, in addition to research involving Transition Age Youth and youth with mental illness.
+While employed at CCSR, she has assisted with a variety of projects, including evaluation of early childhood programs and programs for the aging, in addition to research involving Transition Age Youth and youth with mental illness.
 In her position at CCSR, Bailey has further developed skills in survey development and administration, qualitative and quantitative data analysis, and program development for underserved populations.
 Bailey focuses most of her time and energy on the Mental Health Consumer Initiative, hoping to make navigating the mental health system less daunting for consumers in the future.

 Bailey has received her Bachelor of Arts in psychology from Wichita State University and her Kansas Teaching Certificate from Emporia State University.
 She has just begun the Masters’ of Social Work program at Wichita State.
 She is actively involved in the group ICT S.O.S., which fights human trafficking, as well as the Young Alumni at WSU.

-Bill D. Fleming
+Bill D. Fleming, AA

 Consultant for Consumer Run Organizations